Streamlining Production with Vendor-Managed Inventory

 Considering the increasing pressures on supply chains and the constant need for efficiency in food manufacturing, exploring a VMI program can be a game-changer.
 It lets you focus on your core business – producing high-quality food products – while ensuring your essential supplies are always readily available.

-Devon is VP of Corporate Strategy at Nelson-Jameson.
+Devon is EVP of Corporate Strategy at Nelson-Jameson.

 August 8, 2025